Capital City Art

 FAQs

-• Preference is given to artists from the Edmonton area.
+• Capital City Art seeks to engage with artists associated with the Greater Edmonton Area and the Enoch Cree Nation.
 These may be individuals or groups of artists.
 EPL also provides space for exhibits through our partnerships with not-for-profit arts groups, educational institutions and community organizations.

 • Artists are asked to fill out the Capital City Art Gallery Submission Form.
 Through the form you will include a description of the exhibit, provide an artist biography and sample images of your work.
 You may select one or two preferred branches for your exhibit and identify a preferred timeframe for the exhibit.
 To see details on Capital City Art Gallery spaces across EPL branches, click on “View Gallery Details.”
 After you submit your request, a staff member from the branch will contact you directly about your submission.

-• Due to limited space, preference will be given to Edmonton and local area artists who have not displayed recently in a CCA gallery space.
+• Due to limited space, preference will be given to artists from the Greater Edmonton Area and Enoch Cree Nation who have not displayed recently in a CCA gallery space.

 • Exhibits must be suitable for public spaces serving people of all ages and supporting a welcoming environment.